rionmingarfin/reactjsTest/README.md

 ## GETING STARTED
 <br>
-To start this application, please Elevenia backend clone, this application consists of, login, register, product and product details
+To start this application, please Elevenia backend clone, this application consists of, login,CRUD, register, product and product details

 ## software preparation needed